Graduate Students

 Ellora Mohanty

-Ellora is a clinical psychology doctoral student currently in her third year.
+Ellora is a clinical psychology doctoral student currently in her fourth year.
 She received her undergraduate degree in Neuroscience with a minor in Chemistry and a certificate in conceptual foundations of medicine from the University of Pittsburgh in Pittsburgh, PA.
 As an undergraduate, Ellora was a research assistant in the Infant Communication Lab at the University of Pittsburgh, and the Douglass Developmental Disabilities Center at Rutgers University.

 Prior to graduate school, Ellora worked as an Intramural Research and Training Award Fellow at the Neurodevelopmental and Behavioral Phenotyping Service at the National Institute of Mental Health.
 The service conducted neuropsychological assessments for children with various rare genetic and metabolic disorders often associated with autism spectrum disorder and intellectual disability.